gtxaspec/wz_flash-helper/docs/README_other_options.md

 **✅ Option: `custom_scripts`**

-With this option, you can write scripts and get them executed by the program after backup/restore/switch_firmware operations are finished.
+With this option, you can write shell scripts and get them executed by the program after backup/restore/switch_firmware operations are finished.
 This is useful for extra modifications to your partitions from the initramfs environment.

 ## Debug options

 **✅ Option: `manual_current_firmware`**

-You can set it manually to fix the currupted rootfs partition partition(for Stock and wzmini) that makes `current_firmware` detection fail.
+You can set it manually to fix the corrupted rootfs partition partition(for Stock and wzmini) that makes `current_firmware` detection fail.
 If you are on OpenIPC, you also have to set `manual_model`.

 **✅ Option: `manual_model`**